 - In-The-Ear (ITE) - The largest of the custom-made hearing aid options, this style is made to fit only your ears.
 It fits partially in the ear canal while also filling up the bowl of the outer ear.

 - In-The-Canal (ITC) - Custom-made for you.
 Compared to the ITE, only a smaller portion of the hearing aid sits in the outer ear.

 - Completely-In-Canal (CIC) - Custom-made to fit completely into your specific ear canal.
 This style is almost completely hidden from view.

 - Invisible-In-The-Canal (IIC) - Smallest custom option available.
 It is inserted further down into the ear canal, making it practically invisible to others when in the ear.

-What are common features of modern-day hearing aids?
+What are the common features of modern-day hearing aids?

-Major advancements in hearing aid technology over the years have improved sound quality while decreasing the size of the device itself.
-Common features in modern hearing aids include:
+Significant advancements in hearing aid technology over the years have improved sound quality while decreasing the size of the device.
+Common features in modern hearing aid solutions include:

 - Noise Reduction: Hearing aids can recognize and cut down background noise.
 This allows you to hear the person speaking to you in noisy environments.

 - Feedback Managers: Squealing noises from hearing aids, or feedback, is no longer an issue.